what is joint custody

 Sole custody occurs when the courts grant one parent exclusive physical or legal custody, or both.

 True sole custody is pretty rare.
-Generally, the courts view keeping both parents an active part of a child’s life as the best option.
+Generally, the courts view keeping both parents actively involved in a child’s life as the best option.

-Sole custody usually only happens when the courts deem one parent unfit.
+Sole custody is usually granted only when the court finds one parent unfit.
 Most often, this occurs in cases with a history of abuse or neglect, drug or alcohol dependency, or even if a new partner or spouse is unsuited to care for the child.
 The same also applies if the court deems a particular living situation unsafe.

 Related Reading: Ex Refuses Court-Ordered Visitation